LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Validation

-\textbf{\textit{Using full code versus preprocessed code.}} \ourapproach~used the source code of test cases without preprocessing as input to the language models and yielded better results than using preprocessed code, as shown in our preliminary study.
-However, some preprocessing techniques are still worth investigating, such as normalizing variable identifiers, since they might not have an impact on the data flow in the source code.
+We recommend that \ourapproach~be used with the source code of test cases without preprocessing, since it yielded better results than when using preprocessed code, as reported in Section~\ref{PreliminaryStudy} and also in Section~\ref{RQ2_results}.
+However, some aspects of preprocessing, such as normalizing variable identifiers, may be beneficial, since they do not have an impact on the data flow in the source code.
 Therefore, using such techniques may potentially help language models generate embeddings that are more generalizable and suitable for code similarity calculation across projects, thus improving the fault detection power of \ourapproach.
-In addition, the language models we used were pre-trained on datasets that do not include test cases~\cite{feng2020codebert,guo2020graphcodebert,guo2022unixcoder}.
-Hence, using other language models that include test suites as part of their pre-training dataset might improve the effectiveness of \ourapproach.